-If you are living in Boston Symphony apartments near Northeastern University or other nearby areas and you are interested in joining, you are welcome to audition!
-According to the Northeastern University website, the first rehearsal takes place at the start of each semester and is open to every person who is interested in the symphony.
+If you are living in Apartments near Symphony Station and Northeastern University, or other nearby areas and you are interested in joining, you are welcome to audition!
+The first rehearsal takes place at the start of each semester and is open to every person who is interested in the symphony.
 Even though this is an extracurricular activity, you still have to pay an enrollment fee, as it helps fund the organization and contribute to its continued growth.

-If you have musical talent and you want to participate in the Northeastern University Symphony Orchestra, you would need to audition first.
+If you have musical talent and you want to participate in the NUSO, you would need to audition first.
 Even if someone is returning to the orchestra, that person must still audition every year to ensure the following.

 - That an ensemble has the appropriate number of musicians per section